Measuring Progress Workshop (2026)

 This international workshop brings together leading scholars and practitioners to discuss the quest for better lives, how to measure progress, and tools to lastingly increase quality of life.
 Together we hope to reinforce the local network, engage the global community, and foster the scientific debate on measuring progress and its policy implications.

-June 2026, leading scholars and practitioners will meet in Luxembourg to discuss the quest for better lives, how to measure progress, and tools to lastingly increase quality of life.
+From June 17th to 19th 2026, leading scholars and practitioners will meet in Luxembourg to discuss the quest for better lives, how to measure progress, and tools to lastingly increase quality of life.
 This workshop builds upon the Measuring Progress Seminar Series, extending it to an in-person event to facilitate community building and the exchange of ideas.
-Contributions are welcome from both researchers and practitioners pertaining to quality of life, well-being, social sustainability, and new definitions of progress.
+Contributions are welcome from both researchers and practitioners pertaining to quality of life, well-being, sustainability, and new definitions and measures of progress.

 Past Events